fearoffish/aether/README.md

 We use the [Opscode Platform][2] at [PharmMD][5] to manage our 50+ servers that we have on [Amazon EC2][6].
 Sometimes it's nicer to have a web GUI tool that you can point non-techies to, instead of getting them to set up [Chef][1] commandline tools.

 Aether is that web management interface for our Chef server managed servers.
+It runs on Rails 3, and currently uses HTTP Basic auth for 'logging in'.

 ## Features